 These tools will help you create hashtag lists easily, but don’t rely on generator app results alone.
 Use generated hashtags as an inspiration and combine them with your own strategy!

 It’s a good idea to repurpose content, but avoid using the same hashtags for all your posts.
-Not only does it make your account look spammy, but it also increases your chances of getting your account or content shadowbanned—blocked.
-To avoid Instagram shadowban, ditch any hashtags that increase fake activity, like #likeforlike #followforfollow #follow4followback, etc. It might drop your engagement and your photos won’t show up for users who don’t follow you.
+Not only does it make your account look spammy, but it also increases your chances of getting your account or content shadowbanned—in other words, blocked.
+To avoid Instagram shadowban, ditch any hashtags that increase fake activity, like #likeforlike #followforfollow #follow4followback, etc.

 One of the milestones for any determined Instagram user is to get your post on that coveted Top Posts spot.
-Top Posts are the first nine posts you see when you tap Explore and type in the hashtag you’re researching.
-Getting there is challenging, but doable—I want to share with you one of the ways of doing it.
+Top Posts are the first 9 posts you see when you tap Explore and type in the hashtag you’re researching.
+Getting there is challenging, but doable—and I want to share with you one of the ways of doing it.

 I discovered there’s a whole world of Instagram support groups on Facebook.
 I joined all the groups that caught my eye—that way I found out what tools others were using, and it gave me an opportunity to test different strategies.

 The hashtag formula below proved to be the most effective for my Instagram Business Account.

 Over the course of a year, this strategic use of hashtags significantly increased my chances to be featured among Top Posts, and impressions from hashtags alone increased by 200 times.